xiaoyuli94/web/_pages/about.md

 Hi, I am a Ph.D student in System Engineering at Boston University, supervised by Prof. [Francesco Orabona](http://francesco.orabona.com).
 I am a member of [OPTIMAL Lab](https://sites.google.com/view/optimal-lab/home).

 My research interests lie in theoretical machine learning and stochastic optimization.
-I am currently working on understanding and designing optimization methods in machine learning, especially in stochastic gradient descent, its variants and adaptive gradient descent methods.
+I currently work on understanding and designing optimization methods in machine learning, specifically, stochastic gradient descent and its variants, and adaptive gradient descent methods.

 I was a Ph.D candidate at [Stony Brook University](https://www.stonybrook.edu).
 Before that, I received my Bachelor degree in Math and Applied Math from [University of Science and Technology of China](http://en.ustc.edu.cn).